-The Archdiocese of Los Angeles calls ALL people to really look at and listen to Jesus calling, “Come Follow Me!”
+From March 28 through April 3 is Vocations Week!
+This is a time that the Archdiocese of Los Angeles calls ALL people to really look at and listen to Jesus calling, “Come Follow Me!”
 Does this mean that everyone is called to be a priest, sister, or brother?
 Of course not, but many are.
 Others are called to the vocation of marriage.
 Still others are called to the vocation of the single life.
 All are honorable vocations!
 Before going any further, let’s define that word, VOCATIONS:

 1. a particular occupation, business, or profession; calling.

 2. a strong impulse or inclination to follow a particular activity or career.

 3. a divine call to God’s service or to the Christian life.

 Notice that two of the definitions include the call by God.
 This is really true.
 God calls everyone to live a life of prayer, service, fidelity, love and worship.
 Priests and Religious are called to a deeper level of all of these.
 One of the greatest things that hold people back from the vocations of Priesthood and Religious Life is fear.
 As stated in the last article, these vocations are NEVER for the weak.
 Some of the most common fears include the following: